 - English: “Don’t just stand there!
 Help me with my luggage!”

-You can also use this Italian phrase to highlight people’s poor manners if they were supposed to bring something (a gift or some food, for example) but didn’t, but came holding their own hands instead of holding something nice.
+You can also use this Italian idiom to highlight people’s poor manners if they were supposed to bring something (a gift or some food, for example) but didn’t, but came holding their own hands instead of holding something nice.

 - Italian: “Che maleducato! È arrivato alla festa di compleanno con le mani in mano.”